olasunkanmi-SE/codebuddy/README.md

 - A new instance of VScode will be open to you, this instance contains the latest file you opened on your Vscode
 - You can change the file by clicking on file -> open recent.
 - To access code buddy.
 Drag the explorer button to the right of the page.
 A chat interface should be displayed
 - Highlight any code, right-click.
-You should see lists of options like refactoring, optimize code, etc.
+You should see lists of options like refactoring, optimizing code, etc.
 - Also you can simply type an instruction, in conjunction with some highlighted code if you will, right-click and click on send to Ola
 - you can have a chat-like conversation and it does remember your previous questions because there is support for chat history

 ## How to use
-- Once installed, press command/ctrl + shift + p, search for Explorer: Focus on chat view, this opens up a chat webview
+- Once installed, drag the explorer button to the right of the page.
+A chat interface should be displayed
-- Highlight your code, right click, and click any of the desired assistant options
+- Highlight your code, right-click, and select any of the desired assistant options
-- If you have a none coding questions, you can type it in your vscode editor and send to Ola.
+- For generic questions, add your instructions to them, highlight and send them to CodeBuddy.
 - The chat button is disabled for now.
 Help is needed in fixing here https://github.com/olasunkanmi-SE/codebuddy/issues/37

 ## Requirements